Middle School World Language Program – Frequently Asked Questions

 What languages are offered at the middle school level?

 Depending on the middle school, students may choose to study Chinese, French or Spanish in grades 6-8 or grades 7-8.
-Sixth grade world language classes meet every other day and world language classes meet every day in seventh and eighth grades.

 How is the middle school world language program differentiated to meet the needs of learners coming with previous experience in languages?